This article covers:

 What happens after submission?
 The report state becomes Processing and it will be sent to the user indicated in Submit reports to for approval.
 When the user approves the report, the state will become Approved.

 Who should use this workflow?
-This mode should be used where the same person is responsible for approving all reports for your organisation.
+This mode should be used where the same person is responsible for approving all reports for your organization.
 If submitters have different approvers or multiple levels of approval are required then you will need to use Advance Approval.

 What happens after submission?
 After the report is submitted it will follow the set approval chain.
 The report state will be Processing until it is Final Approved.
 We have provided examples of how to set this up below.